 As we can see from the cross training examples above, both employees and employers benefit.
 Let’s take a look at a few reasons why cross training is important in the workplace.

-Learning new skills keeps employees more engaged at the workplace.
-As a result, employers gain reduced staff absenteeism and a lower turnover rate.
+Learning new skills keeps engaged employees at the workplace.
+As a result, employers gain reduced staff absenteeism and a lower employee turnover rate.
+It promotes employee retention

 Promotions from within offer employees a chance to see a long-term future with the same organization for a feeling of greater job security.
 Employers get people who perform better at a lower cost (the finding and training of outside hires is quite costly to organizations).